 The Emerson Fellowship: Transforming Dialogue into Action is a program of the Office of Inclusion and Diversity Education, on which the Haas Center for Public Service provides partnership and support.
 The program prepares Stanford students to be ethical and effective civic leaders equipped to tackle social injustice through the avenue of public service.
 It is open to all sophomore students, regardless of their social justice understanding and/or public service experience.

 The fellowship is broken up into residential and non-residential based cohorts, which provides space for community-building, intentional reflection, and dialogue throughout the year.
 These cohorts are based in:

-The fellowship begins with a mandatory retreat in fall quarter on the weekend of Oct.
-11-13, 2019.
+The fellowship begins in fall quarter with two mandatory half-day retreats on October 11th and November 15th.
 This immersive experience offers Fellows a chance to kick-off the year with a deep-dive into community-building and self-reflection, preparing them to engage in dialogue throughout their experience.

 Fellows meet on a weekly basis in their cohorts to explore course content and build community.
 Through dialogue, reflection, readings, and experiential activities, each cohort explores social issues and develops the critical thinking and leadership skills necessary to address them.